coopengo/coog-admin/doc/upgrade_1.2_to_2.0.rst

     cp /tmp/coog_dump.sql ~/backup-coog-1.12/

-- Stop all docker container (if they exist)
+- Stop all dockers container (if they exist)

   .. code-block:: bash